Activities in Rwanda

-- Hot springs near Gisenyi: go for a swim in these naturally heated waters near Lake Kivu while we boil some eggs to be served fresh and warm.
+- Hot springs near Gisenyi: Go for a swim in these naturally heated waters near Lake Kivu while we boil some eggs to be served fresh and warm.

-- Hot springs of Bugarama: see the spring bubbling up as geothermally heated water from beneath rises to the surface, cooling through a process of convection and releasing all the volcanic gas in a large and misty green pool.
+- Hot springs of Bugarama: See the spring bubbling up as geothermally heated water from beneath rises to the surface, cooling through a process of convection and releasing all the volcanic gas in a large and misty green pool.

 Twin Lakes Burera and Ruhondo / Musanze Cave

 Paddle across two of Rwanda’s most spectacular lakes in a traditional wooden canoe hand-crafted locally.
-Then head west and be a speologist for a day, admiring one of the most impressive unspoilt caves in Rwanda.
+Then head west and be a speologist for a day, admiring one of the most impressive unspoiled caves in Rwanda.

 Your expedition around Ruhondo and Ruhengeri includes:

-- Tour of the Musanze Cave, a whopping 2km long (1.25 miles) cave with 31 entrances, made of Cenozoic volcanic rock.
+- Tour of the Musanze Cave — a whopping 2km long (1.25 miles) cave with 31 entrances, made of Cenozoic volcanic rock.
 It’s now home to a massive bat colony, and it can be reached by crossing a naturally made bridge over the Albertine Rift Valley formed of lava flow layers as old as 65 million years ago.

 Community Activities in Musanze (Ruhengeri)

-Should you have the opportunity to extend your stay in Ruhengeri, you may find it worthwhile to become involved in various activities after your Gorilla trekking expeditions, including:
+Should you have the opportunity to extend your stay in Ruhengeri, you may find it worthwhile to become involved in various cultural activities after your Gorilla trekking expeditions, including:

 - Take a walk from Musanze to the Basket Weaving Ladies group in Rwanda.
 We will walk together through the Village, meeting people along the way.
-We would urge our guests to buy original woven baskets from the local weaver women, because it’s the only way to support community-based tourism locally.
+We would urge our guests to buy original woven baskets from the local weaver women, because it’s the only way to support community-based ecotourism locally.
 The guide will be paid separately.